Warwick-Maths-Society/Warwick-Maths-Society.github.io/_pages/exec.md

 ---

 ### Freshers' Representatives
-<p class="text-muted" style="font-size: 18px;">Zac Connell, Kai Gentzel, Zain Lam, Ekaterina Leksina, Deeya Sharma and Carmel West</p>
+<p class="text-muted" style="font-size: 18px;">Zac Connell, Kai Gentzel, Zain Lam, Ekaterina Leksina, Deeya Sharma, and Carmel West</p>

 First year students (*freshers*) are often underrepresented or entirely absent from society execs; the Freshers' Representative is to serve as a liaison between freshers and the society.